- Skiing 68%

 Essential Advice for the Perfect Trip

-For this was one of the first purpose-built resorts in France not to have been built as a concrete carbuncle, which is probably why it uses the slogan ‘Valmorel la Belle’.
-Somewhat in protest to earlier errors, the resort’s developers designed a village of pleasant wood-and-stone buildings with slate roofs.
+For this was one of the first purpose-built resorts in France not to have been built as a concrete eyesore, which is probably why it uses the slogan ‘Valmorel la Belle’.
+Perhaps in protest to earlier errors, the resort’s developers designed a village of pleasant wood-and-stone buildings with slate roofs.

 Groups of residences cluster around a car-free high street that looks like it’s been there for a century.
 Wherever you’re staying, you’ll never be far from a lift, and the ambience is very family-orientated so you’d be unlikely to bump into any drunken youths falling out of bars in this resort.